circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 key | Y | String | Unique identifier for this cache
 {: class="table table-striped"}

-The cache for specific `key` is immutable and cannot be changed once written.
-NOTE: _If the cache for given `key` is already exists it won't be modified, and job execution will proceed to the next step._
+The cache for a specific `key` is immutable and cannot be changed once written.
+NOTE: _If the cache for the given `key` already exists it won't be modified, and job execution will proceed to the next step._

 When storing a new cache, `key` value may contains special templated values for your convenience: